 The most frequently used and the correct Polish word for grandma is Babcia.
 A Polish grandmother holds a very special place in every Polish child's hearts, so it's only fair we learn more about her!
 Still, using another word for grandma in Polish is still fine, if that’s what your Polish family does.
 So let’s see all the variations of words used for a grandmother in Polish!

 IS BABUSHKA POLISH

-The Polish name or term for grandma.
-We all know of the term Babushka, often used to describe elderly Slavic women, but it’s not a Polish word - apart from the dolls, or talking about the headscarf, this term is mostly known to describe a Russian grandmother and is not at all a Polish word for Grandmother.
-Nor are Busha or Busia although they tend to be used in the Polish-American variations of the Polish language.
+We all know of the term Babushka, which is often used to describe elderly Slavic women.
+However, it's not a Polish word - although Polish people use it to call the well-known dolls or talking about the famous headscarf.
+This term is actually mostly known to describe a Russian grandmother and is not at all a Polish word for grandmother, nor a grandmother in the Polish language.
+The same goes for thinking that Nana in Polish means grandmother: although used all around the world, and some Polish families might use this word, it is not originally Polish for grandma.

-The importance of grandmothers (and grandfathers) is recognized in Poland and is even a part of the Polish history, which is why they even have their own day of celebration in the calendar - it is the 21st of January (22nd being the Grandfather’s day).
-Grandmother’s Day has been introduced in 1964 and has been celebrated ever since.
-This is the day you pay a visit to your Grandma with flowers and some sweets - a child would create a homemade gift, usually a card or a product of a DYO craft.
-Some schools take the time to dedicate the day for grandmothers, by creating a special school event (a play for, example) or by helping children create their own presents.
+Some schools take the time to dedicate the whole day to a Polish babcia, by creating a special school event (a play for, example) or by helping children create their own presents.
 There are also numerous songs and rhymes that they sing or write down - or are motivated to create their own!
-Here is one you can use if you are thinking of celebrating the upcoming Grandmother’s Day:
+Here is one you can use if you are thinking of celebrating the upcoming Grandmother's Day:

 Wesołe słońce wesoło patrzy